orwek/Koha-Bits/README.md

 Everything here currently works on Koha 25.05.05

+## Batch Attach Items
+A simple tool using a page and a snippet that allows you to batch attach items to a bib record

 ## IntranetUserJS
 - **Check-in Count:** adds a count to the check-in screen
 - **Highlight NEW:** highlights "NEW" and "New" items on the check-in screen